"Not turning away from the experience of suffering, practitioners will naturally arrive at the fruits of realisation."

 — Attributed to En no Gyoja.

 Early Shugen doctrinal texts consist of collections of ritual-memoranda outlining longstanding reserved oral traditions based on direct transmission between master and disciple.
 These collections reveal Shugen's fundamental approach as well as being ritual (practice) texts.
 Modern ritual-memoranda and practice-texts, too, consist of brief instructions devoid of context.
 That is, understanding them requires direct-transmission through the student-teacher relationship.
-This also means that certain teachings are reserved in the sense that they require the practitioner to demonstrate a basic level of commitment and responsibility.
+This also means that certain teachings are reserved in the sense that they require the practitioner to demonstrate a basic level of commitment, trust and responsibility.

-Much of what constituted Shugendo as a living tradition was greatly impacted by the Meiji Period's persecutions and dismantling.
+Much of what constituted Shugendo as a living tradition was greatly impacted by the Meiji Period persecutions and dismantling.
 This is the driving force behind the joint efforts towards revival of Shugen tradition by the legitimate Shugen sects, characterised by Haguro (Kotakuji-Shozenin) and Koshikidake-Kannonji as 'old-school/old-style Shugen' (kōryū shūgen).

 So what forms the doctrinal basis of Shugen as a living tradition practiced today?

 Within Shugen texts themselves, we find references made to Avataṃsaka, Prajñāpāramitā, Saddharma-puṇḍarīka, Ekayāna and Yogācāra thought, as well as their corresponding sutras.
 Adding an advanced layer to the foundation of Mahāyāna are esoteric sutras and teachings which form the basis of ritual (sādhanā) practice (as 'experiential' sutras).
-From this, we can see that despite Shugen's characterisation as a broad-brush, lay-oriented school transmitted 'outside of the scriptures', this does not mean that its approach to practice and insights does not require a deep understanding of theory, without which it becomes easy to fall into confusion or incorrect views.
+From this, we can see that despite Shugen's characterisation as a broad-brush, lay-oriented school transmitted 'outside of the scriptures', this does not mean that its approach to practice and the unfolding of insight does not require a deep understanding of theory, without which it becomes easy to fall into confusion or incorrect views.

 While teachings form the conceptual runway, Shugen doctrine ultimately takes form through (guided) practice, both through mountain-entry asceticism and through its unique ritual-sādhanā.
-Often characterised as learned through the body, just as the kāṣāya in Buddhism signifies the renunciation of the practitioner, the implements and vestments of the practitioner of Shugen all serve as mnemonic devices which simultaneously guide doctrinal-osmosis and reflect the cultivation and inner-realisation of the practitioner.
+Often characterised as 'learned through the body', just as the kāṣāya in Buddhism signifies the renunciation of the practitioner, the implements and vestments of the practitioner of Shugen all serve as mnemonic devices which simultaneously guide doctrinal-osmosis and reflect the cultivation and inner-realisation of the practitioner.